Ahimsa lights the way

 SERVICE TO HUMANITY, NATURE, AND CREATION

-The path of ahimsa opens new doors to creative service, altruistic and unselfish living, and devoting oneself to helping make this world a better, saner, more harmonious place in which to live.
+The path of ahimsa opens new doors to creative service, to altruistic and unselfish living, and to devoting oneself to helping make this world a better, more reasonable and harmonious place to live.
+Find your happiness while benefitting the Earth and its inhabitants.

 ADVANCEMENT OF UNDERSTANDING AND TRUTH